Ashland County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage (if available), photographs, or any documentation that challenges the officer's account.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the officer's probable cause.

 Possible Outcomes

-Ohio law allows for the possibility of obtaining a hardship or restricted license under certain circumstances, even while your license is suspended.
+Hardship/Restricted License in Ohio law allows for the possibility of obtaining a restricted or hardship license during a license suspension.

-• Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing supporting documentation.
-There are associated fees for the application and the license itself.
-Contact the Ashland County court for specific details on the application process.
+• Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a restricted license.

-• IID Requirement: Depending on the circumstances of your DUI arrest and your driving record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back